 <[options...] primary_unit [secondary_unit]>¶

 Re-analyzes all the configurations, entities, architectures and package declarations, and creates the default configurations and the default binding indications according to the LRM rules.
-It also generates the list of objects files required for the executable.
+It also generates the list of object files required for the executable.
 Then, it links all these files with the runtime library.
-The actual elaboration is performed at runtime.

 The elaboration command,